pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Utility Optimization
 -------------------

-By default, the JAX planner will optimize the expected sum of future reward, which may not be desirable for risk-sensitive applications where tail risk of the returns is important.
+By default, JaxPlan will optimize the expected sum of future reward, which may not be desirable for risk-sensitive applications where tail risk of the returns is important.
 Following `this paper <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_, it is possible to optimize a non-linear utility of the return instead.

-The JAX planner currently supports several utility functions:
+JaxPlan currently supports several utility functions:

 * "mean" is the risk-neutral or ordinary expected return
 * "mean_var" is the variance penalized return